We offer programs that center the Black experience in Austin.

 - In Living Color: The Intersection of Art, Civil Rights, and Pop Culture

-Presented by Six Square, the District Cultural Arts Fest is an exciting celebration that honors the rich legacy and cultural contributions of Central Texas’ Black community.
-From African drumming & dancing to engaging theatrical performances, across five sites, Six Square will reanimate and provide a new context to the location’s history as well as provide a curated menu of unlimited food and adult beverages.Festivities culminated at our sixth and final site, the historic Huston-Tillotson University, with musical performances from international, national and local acts inspired from Africa and the African Diaspora.
+Presented by Six Square, the District Cultural Arts Fest is an exciting celebration honoring the rich legacy and cultural contributions of Central Texas’ Black community.
+From African drumming & dancing to engaging theatrical performances, and carefully curated black cuisine across various sites in the District, Six Square reanimates and provides a new context to the location’s history and culture.

 Chicon Mural Reveal